Rates of convergence for density estimation with generative adversarial networks: Example: deep nonparametric density estimation

 \subsection{Rates of convergence in nonparametric density estimation with GANs}

 The discussion in \Cref{sec:verifying} implies that \Cref{fast_rate} can be applied to the setting described in the beginning of \Cref{sec:example}.
 In this section, we go further and provide upper bounds on $\Delta_\G$ and $\Delta_\D$ under assumptions \ref{assu:D'}, \ref{assu:G'}, and \ref{assu:AP}.
 The key ingredient of our analysis is the recent result of \cite{belomestny22} quantifying the expressiveness of neural networks with ReQU activations.
 It ensures that for any $f \in \H^{\beta+1}([0,1]^d, H^*)$, $\beta > 1$, and any $\eps > 0,$ there is a neural network with ReQU activation function from the class $\H^{\lfloor\beta\rfloor}([0,1]^d, H^* + \eps)$ which approximates $f$ within the accuracy $\eps$ with respect to the norm in $\H^{\lfloor\beta\rfloor}([0,1]^d)$.
 We would like to emphasize that, unlike many other results on approximation properties of neural networks, \cite{belomestny22} considers simultaneous approximation of a smooth function and its derivatives, which is crucial for our purposes.
 This result allows us to derive the optimal rates of convergence for GAN estimates in the nonparametric density estimation problem.
+However, we would like to emphasize that the proof of Theorem 2 works for any choice of activation function, which yields simultaneous approximation of a function and its derivatives by a neural network with weights taking their values in $[-1, 1]$.